Travel to Machu Picchu: How to choose the best water bottle

 - bottled water is easy to buy anywhere in Peru.
 Even shops in small villages will offer cheap bottled water for sale.
 The idea is to buy large liter size bottles and pour into your reusable bottle.
 I'm not really sure if that reduces the amount of plastic waste or not!

 - purify tap water from your bathroom sink.
 This option is preferred because the idea is not to buy any disposable plastic.
 I provided a link to a Katadyn filter system which includes a foldable bottle with a replaceable filter.
-This is the most affordable option I can find that provides the level of filtration needed to ensure safe water supply.
+This is the most affordable option I can find that provides the level of filtration needed to ensure safe drinking water.
 Steripens are another popular option, and I have tried to use them. (there were some problems) It's best to understand how they work before you invest.
 They are not cheap.
 They work by stirring a specific quantify of water for about 1 minute to expose all the water molecules in the container to the UV light which kills bacteria.
 The problem is if the pen accidentally touches the sides of the container too often while stirring, it can invalidate the process.
 One strategy I used was to travel with an empty 32 oz yogurt container which was easy to fill with tap water and easy to stir.
-But occassionally I hit the side of the container and on one trip, the steripen shut down and would not restart.
+But occasionally, even with extra wide mouth, I hit the side of the container and on one trip, the steripen shut down and would not restart.
 I can't imagine how difficult it would be to stir inside even a wide-mouth bottle.

 - Hikers on any multi-day trek with camping and porters should start out on Day 1 with a full day's supply of water.
 Porters will purify water thereafter for resupply as needed.